ebcoop/rulesandpolicies/Rules.md

 1. An item of business cannot be transacted at a general meeting unless a quorum of members is present when the meeting is considering the item.

+2. A member can be taken as being present "in person" if using a form of communication that allows reasonably contemporaneous and continuous communication between the other members taking part in the meeting.

-2. Unless these rules state otherwise, 5 members (or 50% of total members entitled to vote rounded up to the nearest whole member, whatever is the lesser amount) present in person, each being entitled to exercise a vote, constitute a quorum.
+3. Unless these rules state otherwise, 5 members (or 50% of total members entitled to vote rounded up to the nearest whole member, whatever is the lesser amount) present in person, each being entitled to exercise a vote, constitute a quorum.

-3. If a quorum is not present within half an hour after the appointed time for a meeting, the meeting, if called on the requisition of members, must be dissolved.
+4. If a quorum is not present within half an hour after the appointed time for a meeting, the meeting, if called on the requisition of members, must be dissolved.
 In any other case it must be adjourned to the same day, time and place in the next week.

-4. If a quorum is not present within half an hour after the time appointed for an adjourned meeting, the members present constitute a quorum.
+5. If a quorum is not present within half an hour after the time appointed for an adjourned meeting, the members present constitute a quorum.

 #### 35 Chairperson at general meetings